Nursing

 What Is Aseptic Technique?

-There are two main approaches in clinical nursing.
-Sterile (surgical) aseptic technique is used for high-risk invasive procedures — central line insertion, urinary catheter insertion, major wound care — and requires sterile gloves, sterile drapes, and a fully controlled sterile field.
-Standard (clean) aseptic technique, also called non-touch technique, is used for lower-risk procedures — dressing changes, peripheral IV care, medication preparation — and focuses on not directly contaminating key parts (the parts of equipment that enter sterile body sites or IV systems) even when a fully sterile field is not maintained.
-The nursing care planning process must incorporate the appropriate aseptic approach for every invasive procedure the plan includes.
+Aseptic technique is a set of specific practices designed to prevent contamination of wounds, sterile sites, and sterile equipment during clinical procedures.
+There are two main approaches: Sterile (surgical) aseptic technique for high-risk invasive procedures — central line insertion, urinary catheter insertion, major wound care — requiring sterile gloves, sterile drapes, and a fully controlled sterile field.
+Standard (clean) aseptic technique, also called non-touch technique, for lower-risk procedures — focusing on not directly contaminating key parts even when a fully sterile field is not maintained.

 Where Aseptic Technique Breaks Down